-One of the most problematic issues that some are aware of and some are unaware is the need for correct Tajweed.
-We have a real problem in the indo-pak communities with Tajweed or more specifically the lack of.
+One of the most problematic issues that some are aware of, and some are unaware, is the need for correct Tajweed.
+We have a real problem in the indo-pak communities with Tajweed or more specifically the lack of it!
 What we are really talking about is the correct sound being made from the articulation points of the letters.

-We read the Arabic Quran in Urdu which is a major problem because it was not revealed in Urdu.
-As that is a language that was ‘made up’ some centenaries ago so that different speaks of Muslims could communicate.
+When we read the Arabic Quran in Urdu which is a major problem because it was not revealed in Urdu.
+As that is a language that was ‘made up’ some time ago so that different speakers of Muslims could communicate.
 Arabic is a language far greater than that, far greater.

-Each of us is taxed up their ability to learn so if someone has a chance to learn the correct pronunciation of words then they should.
-They will see an improvement in their prayer that they have thought not possible.
+Each of us is taxed according to their ability to learn, so if someone has a chance to learn the correct pronunciation of words then they should.
+They will see an improvement in their prayer when they learn and they may have thought it was not possible.
 I would personally recommend trying to find someone who know Quranic Arabic correctly and correcting ones recitation.
 You may have individuals in your community who can help you and even if it is one lesson a week do and you’ll see the difference.

 The Messenger of Allah (may Allah bestow upon peace and blessings) said, “The reciter who makes errors has two rewards, one for the recitation and one for his difficulty.”
 (Bukhari 4937).